wieden-kennedy/pyrowire/docs/doc_sections/working_with_messages.rst

 --------

 With pyrowire, the only logic you need to think about (other than optional message validators), is what happens to the message after it's been successfully received.
-Enter the handler method.

-A handler is a function that defines the business logic for your application, and is annotated
+Enter the handler method, a function that defines the business logic for your application, and is annotated:

 ``@pyrowire.handler(topic='whatever_topic_it_is_for')``